 What is Spotify HiFi?

 First announced back in February 2021, Spotify HiFi was described as a way for Spotify Premium users to “upgrade their sound quality” to a “CD-quality, lossless audio format.”

 Typically, “CD-quality” means streaming audio encoded with 16-bit depth and a 44.1kHz sampling rate.

 But the key term here is “lossless,” which means that the audio stream contains exactly the same sonic detail as its source.

 The main selling point here is that you’d be hearing the music in the precise way the artist intended–and indeed, Spotify posted a video in which Billie Eilish and Finneas extolled the virtues of lossless audio streaming.

 As it stands, Spotify streams audio at 320Kbps in the “lossy” Ogg Vorbis format, which means the audio stream has been compressed and is losing a fair amount of detail in the interest of conserving bandwidth.

 When will Spotify HiFi come out?

-The short answer is that we don’t know when Spotify HiFi will arrive.
-However, some recent chatter suggests it may still be in the works.
+The short answer is that we don’t know when Spotify HiFi will arrive, but according to at least one Spotify executive, the service is still coming.